 During Camaro’s first tour in Afghanistan, a deadly enemy assault left her badly wounded in a hospital in Germany.
 Things would never be the same again.

 For an unexpected taste of worlds that might be, Camaro appears in an alternate-universe tale inspired by George Miller’s Mad Max films.
 Camaro wanders the quiet earth in the wake of a devastating solar flare, where some live well and others die senselessly.
 And justice can only be found with a weapon in your hand.

-A story meant to bridge the action between The Night Charter and Walk Away.
+A story bridging the action between The Night Charter and Walk Away.
 Camaro meets a teenaged boy with special needs, and finds only she can correct the injustice in his life.
 Or is it too late for that?